JuliaDataScience/JuliaDataScience/contents/data_vis_makie_layouts.md

 @sco JDS.first_layout_fixed()
 ```

 Here, having the label `(a)` in the `TopLeft()` is probably not necessary, this will only make sense for more than one plot.
-Also, note the use of `padding`, which allows more fine control over his postion.
+Also, note the use of `padding`, which allows more fine control over his position.

 For our next example let's keep using the previous tools and some more to create a richer and complex figure.